 A few points on which there seems to be universal agreement offer a good start and show how intertwined the stories of the two styles are.

-Main points to keep in mind about stout vs porter beer
+Main points to keep in mind

 - Stouts are frequently thought to have originated as stronger derivatives of porter but strong black beers were referred to as ‘stouts’ almost a century before porter was defined and named as a style (1720s).
 Both have their beginnings in London.